zhufucdev/zhufucdev/README.md

 ## Hi there! 👏

-👨‍🎓 I'm zhufucdev, a NUIST student majoring in Digital Information.
+👨‍🎓 I'm zhufucdev, a NUIST student majoring in Electronics Information.

 I write dumb programs mainly out of temporal passion.